niklas-palm/iot-sensor/README.md

 sam build && sam deploy --guided
 ```

+The cloudformation template takes two parameters:

+- `APIName` - a prefix for all provisioned resources.
+For instance `IotSensor`
+- `IotTopic` - the IoT topic for which an IoT topic rule is created, routing all messages to a lambda.
+On the form `my/topic`, or `aws/device/+/sensor`.
+See [the docs](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html) for more information on how to construct your MQTT topics.

 When deploy fails, enter `capabilities = "CAPABILITY_NAMED_IAM"` instead of `capabilities = "CAPABILITY_IAM"` in .toml, and run

 ```bash